Browsers and devices

 For Firefox, in addition to the latest normal stable release, we also support the latest Extended Support Release (ESR) version of Firefox.

-Unofficially, Bootstrap should look and behave well enough in Chromium and Chrome for Linux, Firefox for Linux, and Internet Explorer 8 and below, though they are not officially supported.
+Unofficially, MDBootstrap should look and behave well enough in Chromium and Chrome for Linux, Firefox for Linux, and Internet Explorer 9, though they are not officially supported.

-For a list of some of the browser bugs that Bootstrap has to grapple with, see our Wall of browser bugs.
+For a list of some of the browser bugs that MDBootstrap has to grapple with, see our Wall of browser bugs.

-As of v4, Bootstrap no longer supports IE8.
-If you require IE8 support, we recommend you use Bootstrap 3.
-It’s still supported by our team for bugfixes and documentation changes, but no new features will be added to it.
+If you require IE8-9 support, use MDBootstrap 3.
+It’s the most stable version of our code and is still supported by our team for critical bugfixes and documentation changes.
+However, no new features will be added to it.

 Internet Explorer 10 in Windows Phone 8 versions older than Update 3 (a.k.a.
 GDR3) doesn’t differentiate device width from viewport width in